mannih/vispat/README.md

 # vispat

-Vim Server In A Tmux Pane
+Vim (or neovim) Server In A Tmux Pane

 ## Why?